zaiisao/Documentation/en/Agora Platform/online_payment.md

 title: Make Payments
 description:
 platform: All Platforms
-updatedAt: Tue Sep 17 2019 08:03:57 GMT+0800 (CST)
+updatedAt: Tue Oct 22 2019 06:19:49 GMT+0800 (CST)
 ---
 # Make Payments
-This page shows how to make payments in Dashboard.
+This page shows how to make payments in Console.

 > The administrator and finance have access to the **Billing Center**.